A man wearing a mask standing in front of a mirror

 Cultural

-Their recent film and album further elaborate this critical project: a multimedia exploration of identity that refuses calcified representations, instead performing a nimble, irreverent negotiation of contemporary Irish subjectivity.
+Their recent film and album further elaborate this critical project through a multimedia exploration of identity that refuses calcified representations.
+Instead, they perform a nimble, irreverent negotiation of contemporary Irish subjectivity, demonstrating how shared narratives can both preserve tradition and radically reimagine it for new generations.